Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

+{\bf Accommodation of local distortions:} Our EXAFS and DFT analyses demonstrate that element-specific structural distortions in $A^5$Cr$_2$O$_4$ extend beyond the first coordination shell of the $A$ sites.
+Notably, the broad distribution of Cu-O bond distances, alongside specific values for other $A$-O distances, highlights the crucial role of the highly flexible CuO$_4$ tetrahedral units in accommodating these local distortions.
+Consequently, this flexibility influences other bond distances: the connection between CuO$_4$ and CrO$_6$ unit via a common oxygen (inset of Fig.~\ref{fig: Fig 3}(c)) leads to a broad Cu-Cr distance distribution, while Cr-O and Cr-Cr distances show narrower distributions without Jahn-Teller distortion.
+Additionally, the connectivity of each CrO$_6$ octahedron to five $A$O$_4$ units ($A$ = Mn, Co, Ni, Cu, Zn) contributes to the narrower distributions of other Cr-$A$ bond lengths.

-{\bf Correlation between structural distortions and magnetic interaction:} The bond lengths derived from EXAFS analysis are expected to play a crucial role in comprehending the strength of magnetic interactions in $A$Cr$_2$O$_4$ spinels.
+{\bf Correlation between structural distortions and magnetic interaction:} These bond lengths are expected to play a crucial role in comprehending the strength of magnetic interactions in $A$Cr$_2$O$_4$ spinels.
 The theory of ground state magnetic configuration of cubic $AB_2$O$_4$ is very often described by the following Hamiltonian with classical Heisenberg spins considering $B$-$B$, and $A$-$B$ exchanges, initially proposed by Lyons, Kaplan, Dwight, and Menyuk~\cite{Kaplan:2007p3711,Kaplan:1960p1460,Tsurkan:2021p1}.